MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 > 3. There cannot be a file with the same name as the report in the document library.

-## Generate Version usage report for Sites or Library
+## Generate Version usage report for sites or library

 You can generate a report on the current version storage use on a site by running the `New-SPOSiteFileVersionExpirationReportJob` command or on a library by running the `New-SPOListFileVersionBatchDeleteJob` command.